aav7fl/website-legacy/_posts/2017-01-04-backing-up-android-nougat-cats.md

 adb backup -f C:\CatsBackup_%date:~-4,4%%date:~-10,2%%date:~-7,2%.ab com.android.egg -system
 ```

-When the command above is run in Windows Command Prompt, a few screens will appears on the phone to confirm the backup and possibly enter a password to encrypt it.
+When the command above is run in Windows Command Prompt, a few screens will appear on the phone to confirm the backup and possibly enter a password to encrypt it.
 ADB will create a small file with today's date on my C: drive named `CatsBackup_20170104.ab` (January 04, 2017) and it will contain the backup data for my cats.
 If you're not using Windows Command Prompt, go ahead and change the file name to whatever you'd like.
 I just wanted to make it scriptable for myself.

 To restore, simply run: